UPPER CHITISTONE

 The most iconic backpacking route in Wrangell-St. Elias!

-Keep your eyes peeled for goats, marmots, and grizzly bears among the scenic vistas, endless waterfalls, and dramatic backdrops of the tallest peaks in the country!
+Keep your eyes peeled for sheep, goats, marmots, and grizzly bears among the scenic vistas, endless waterfalls, and dramatic backdrops of the tallest peaks in the country!

 As you round the corner to follow the Chitistone River you traverse bright yellow, orange, and red cliffs with a dramatic drop to the river canyon below you—this provides an exciting thrill amidst an otherwise very peaceful landscape!